pirovc/genome_updater/README.md

 The parameter **-r** activates the output of a list of failed and successfuly downloaded urls to the files `{timestamp}_url_list_downloaded.txt` and `{timestamp}_url_list_failed.txt` (failed list will only be complete if command runs until the end, without errors or user breaks).

-To obtain a list of successfuly downloaded files from this report (usefull to get only new files on updates):
+To obtain a list of successfuly downloaded files from this report (useful to get only new files after updating):

 	sed 's#.*/##' {timestamp}_url_list_downloaded.txt